 On a minimalist cover where the background is black, it’s advisable to have coloured typography rather than a simple white title.

 Whatever you choose, the visual of your cover must be linked to your identity and find its place harmoniously with the colours and the typography.
 Moreover, to have a good album cover in a short time and at a lower cost, you can choose among the cover models already designed by professionals.
-This really saves your time and you can find the best designs among them.
-Then, all you will have to do is to edit this pre-designed cover template with your personal information!
+This really saves you time and you can find the best designs among them.
+Then, all you will have to do is edit this pre-designed cover template with your personal information!

 We have just detailed the essential points to consider when designing an album cover template that can reflect your true musical identity.
 Now, for a good music promotion design, you will need videos and images for each platform.